First Time Renting or Buying

 "It may be hard to change later"

-unthinkable (well almost) to move to a different park.
-It
+(well almost) to move to a different park.
+It becomes a home

-But once you develop a bit of a community social life it can be
+once you develop a bit of a community social life it can be difficult

-difficult to start over again in another 'community'.
-You make
+to start over again in another 'community'.
+You make friends and

-friends and develop relationships with neighbors.
-You get involved
+develop relationships with neighbors.
+You get involved in group and

 While some people have spent their lives moving to different

-many of us get attached to our location and find a move more
+us get attached to our location and find a move more difficult.
+And,

-difficult.
-And, to some, the older you are the less you search for
+to some, the older you are the less you search for the new adventure

 - Choose carefully ... you may not want to change later.